the-zammers/giga/DEVLOG.md

 Added more key functionality and rewrote code (45 min) Implemented half a config file (4 hours)

+### 2024-01-08 - integration and file-opening
+Integrated Raymond's file-reading code with the display (1 hour) Files can now be opened by passing them as a command-line argument (15 minutes) Added row numbers and improved config file (30 minutes)

 ## Raymond Zhang

 ### 2024-01-03 - Wrote proposal